reluce/szurubooru-toolkit/README.md

 If you cloned the repo from GitHub, execute `poetry run create-tags`.
 Note that your current working directory has to be the the root of the GitHub project.

 ## Image credit
-<a href="https://www.flaticon.com/free-icons/code" title="code icons">Code icons created by Smashicons - Flaticon</a>
+GitHub repo icon: <a href="https://www.flaticon.com/free-icons/code" title="code icons">Code icons created by Smashicons - Flaticon</a>